bg-write/spotify-clone/README.md

 - [React Spotify web playback](https://www.npmjs.com/package/react-spotify-web-playback)
 - [Lyrics finder](https://www.npmjs.com/package/lyrics-finder)

+## To Add (Icebox)

+- Be able to play full albums instead of just one song at a time.
 ## Credits

-- Thank you to [Web Dev Simplified](https://www.youtube.com/watch?v=Xcet6msf3eE) for sharing an intro video on how to start with Spotify's web API.
+- Thank you to [Web Dev Simplified](https://www.youtube.com/watch?v=Xcet6msf3eE) for sharing an intro video on how to start with Spotify's API.